dram1964/cloudarchitect/docs/azure/networking.md

 For multiple VNets linked to a common private DNS zone, forward DNS lookups are resolved, but reverse DNS lookups are only resolved for addresses in the same VNet.

+Alias Records can be added to Azure DNS using Azure Resource Names (e.g. the resource name of a Load Balancer public IP address).
+This way, when the resource IP address updates, the DNS record will also dynamically update.

 ## VNet Peering

 VNet Peering allows you to connect two or more VNets so that they appear as